 A lot of Chinese stir-fried dishes from Chinese takeaways often add a lot of “Chinese brown sauce” in their dishes.
 This brown sauce usually contains beef stock/beef broth to give the dish an extra flavor but you can also use chicken broth/stock if you want to.

-For this article, we’ve provided a recipe for the normal version of Chinese brown sauce (beef version) as well as the alternative chicken version.
+We’ve provided a recipe for the normal version of Chinese brown sauce (beef version) as well as the alternative chicken version.

 You will often find this easy to make brown sauce accompanying popular Chinese dishes such as beef with broccoli, chow meins, etc.